-Members of the Economic Committee said that they met with the acting Minister of Finance, Hiba Ali, and Adam Hereika, Economic Advisor of the Prime Minister, before the amendments were approved by the government and the Sovereign Council.
+Members of the Economic Committee said that they met with the acting Minister of Finance, Heba Ali, and Adam Hereika, Economic Advisor to the Prime Minister, before the amendments were approved by the government and the Sovereign Council.
 The committee members formally requested them not to submit the budget amendments for approval without prior discussions with the FFC.

-On Monday morning, the rate of the US Dollar against the Sudanese Pound at the parallel market in Khartoum rose to SDG 149.
-The day before the parallel rate was SDG147 to 148.
+On Monday morning, the rate of the US Dollar against the Sudanese Pound at the parallel market in Khartoum rose from SDG147 to SDG149.